Rate of Repeating Tidal Disruption Events with 5--19 years interval: Sample selection and data analysis

 AT 2024pvu.I shows a light curve with a fast rise and a slow decline, conforming to those of TDEs, while only the declining phase of AT 2019azh.I was detected.
 We fit the light curves using a model assuming a Gaussian rise and a power-law decline (hereafter GP model) expressed as:

 where $t_{\rm peak}$ and $L_{\rm max}$ are the peak time and peak luminosity of the flare, $\sigma_{\rm rise}$ and $t_0$ imply the time scales of rise and decline, and $p$ is the powerlaw index of the decline.
-We fixed the index $p$ at $-5/3$, the typical value for TDEs, as the data is too sparse to constrain it.
 We fit with the Markov Chain Monte Carlo (MCMC) code \texttt{emcee} \citep{emcee}.
-As shown in the inset panels of Figure~\ref{fig:LC}, the model fits the data well.
+We first attempted to set $p$ as a free parameter, but found that the data was too sparse to constrain it.
+Thus, we adopted two reasonable $p$ values, $p=-5/3$ and $p=-9/4$ for the cases of full TDE \citep{Rees1988} and partial TDE \citep{Coughlin2019,Miles2020}, respectively, to constrain other parameters.
+The model fits the data well, as shown in the inset panels of Figure~\ref{fig:LC}.
 The inferred model parameters are listed in Table~\ref{tab2}.
+We list the $t_{\rm 1/2,decline}$ assuming two different $p$ values, while the choice of $p$ hardly influences other parameters.
 The peak $V$-band luminosity and rise and decline time scales are all within the range of ZTF TDEs of \citet[][hereafter \citetalias{Yao2023}]{Yao2023}.

 We also investigated the light curve parameters of the corresponding ZTF flares for comparison.
 We adopted the parameters for AT 2019azh.II from \citetalias{Yao2023}, and obtained the parameters for AT 2024pvu.II by fitting the ZTF, ATLAS and Swift UVOT \citep{Swift_UVOT2005} data (see details in the Appendix~\ref{sec:A 1.2}) with the model of \citet{van2021}.
 The model assumes a bolometric light curve expressed as equation~\ref{eq:GP}, and a blackbody spectrum with $T_{\rm BB}$ linearly varying with time.
 The parameters are also listed in Table~\ref{tab2}.
 For both rTDE candidates, the peak luminosities of the two flares show no difference within the margin of error.
 The time scales are also comparable, except that AT 2019azh.II has a longer decline time scale than AT 2019azh.I.
 The time intervals are 13.2 and 17.1 years in the rest frame for AT 2019azh and AT 2024pvu, respectively.